Japow Hakuba trip information

 Skiing!

-A normal trip would involve 1 or 2 trips starting from roadside, with the rest of the touring days starting by riding lifts at local ski areas to access the backcountry.
+A normal week would involve 1 or 2 trips starting from roadside, with the rest of the touring days starting by riding lifts at local ski areas to access the backcountry.
+Expect tours that involve an average of 1200 m elevation gain over the day and 6-8 hours in duration.
+This may include several shorter runs or one long one.
+The pace is often slow as trail breaking can be a lot of work!
+There usually is NOT an option to leave the group and go home early.

 day 7

 We check out from the lodge and leave Hakuba in the morning.
 It is normal for us to make an evening flight out of Tokyo that day.
-Make sure you organize your exit transport before arrive.
+Make sure you organize your exit transport before you arrive in Hakuba.
 It is difficult to find the time to organize it during the ski week.

 Booking Flights